-‘Below Deck’ Cast Members Share How They Save a Bundle of Money Working on Yachts
+‘Below Deck’ Cast Members Dish How They Make Bank Working on Yachts

 If Colin Macy-O’Toole from Below Deck Mediterranean could do it all over again, he’d start out working on yachts in his twenties.
 “I’d probably start right out of college at age 22 and then put in about five years of work on yachts,” he told The Cheat Sheet.

 That way you can bank as much money as possible and use all that lucrative tip money toward paying off debt and even get ahead.
 “Depending on where you live, you could even save enough money to buy a house,” Macy-O’Toole says.

 Indeed, young yachties can make bank and save more than the average person starting out because not only can you live for free on the yacht, you may not have to pay taxes on your bounty.

 This yachtie banked $4,500 a month

 A chief stew shared in one of Refinery 29‘s “Money Diaries” that she is able to save about $4,500 a month from her $72,000 annual salary.
 She’s only 28 years old and added she is able to save so much because her living expenses are minimal.
 Plus she doesn’t have to pay taxes on her salary.

 “I don’t have to pay taxes as I don’t reside in my home country, or anywhere for more than six months at a time,” she disclosed.

 Although most of her week is dedicated to hard-core work, she’s certainly ahead both financially and adventure-wise.
 Her expenses include her cell phone, Netflix, Spotify, and Stitcher (a podcast service).
 However, she seems to have a lower amount of debt than other millennials.
 Millennials carry an average of about $30,000 in student loan debt when they graduate from college.